nucypher/nucypher/docs/source/guides/staking_guide.rst

 contract represents a staker, no different from "regular" stakers.
-However, from the perspective of the preallocation user, things are different since the contract can't perform transactions, and it's the preallocation user (also known as the "`beneficiary`" of the contract) who have to operate.
+However, from the perspective of the preallocation user, things are different since the contract can't perform transactions, and it's the preallocation user (also known as the "`beneficiary`" of the contract) who has to perform staking operations.

 In general, preallocation users can use all staking-related operations offered by the CLI in the same way as described above, except that they have to include